ClickHouse/clickhouse-docs/docs/en/cloud/manage/backups.md

 ## Undeleting or undropping tables

 The `UNDROP` command is not supported in ClickHouse Cloud.
-If you accidentally drop a table, you should quickly terminate the service and ask support@clickhouse.com for help.
-We will do our best to undo the `DROP TABLE` command or restore an earlier version of the table from a previous backup.

 To prevent users from accidentally dropping tables, you can use [`GRANT` statements](/docs/en/sql-reference/statements/grant) to revoke permissions for the [`DROP TABLE` command](/docs/en/sql-reference/statements/drop#drop-table) for a specific user or role.